citiususc/Linguakit/README.md

       -json   'link' option: json output format of entity linking (by default) -xml    'link' option: xml output format of entity linking

-      1-100   'sum' option: percentage of the input text that will be summarized (by default 10%)
+      -p 1-99 'sum' option: percentage of the input text that will be summarized (by default 10%)

       -pe     'conj' option: the verb conjugator uses European Portuguese (by default) -pb     'conj' option: the verb conjugator uses Brasilian Portuguese